Super Cup 2018: FC Goa's Derrick Pereira - Will start the match on a positive note

 FC Goa will be vying for a semi-final spot when they meet Jamshedpur FC at the Kalinga stadium in Bhubaneshwar, Odisha, on Thursday.

-Ahead of the match, FC Goa coach Derrick Pereira has maintained that his side are in a good shape to take on Jamshedpur FC.
+Ahead of the match, FC Goa coach Derrick Pereira has maintained that his side are in a good shape to take on the Men of Steel.

 "What I see is that there is a good atmosphere among the (FC Goa) players.
 Mentally, they are in a good shape.
 [There are] a few niggles here and there but we are all working hard.
 The important part is that everybody is working together as a team and longing to put up our best performance tomorrow (Thursday)," he said.